Ten winter activities to discover

 What?
 After a day spent enjoying the great outdoors, take a relaxing soak in the Radium Hot Springs’ soothing mineral waters.
 The weather outside may be chilly, but it’s always 39 °C here!
 Marvel at the rock cliffs of Sinclair Canyon and see if you can spot one of the bighorn sheep that make this place their home.

 What?
-Come and join us for some ice skating on the Chambly Canal!
-We have three skating rinks that are accessible to the public and maintained and supervised by the municipalities of Chambly and Saint-Jean-sur-Richelieu.
+Lace up your skates and glide down the Chambly Canal!
+Three skating rinks are accessible to the public and are maintained and supervised by the municipalities of Chambly and Saint-Jean-sur-Richelieu.